Corporate Internal Audit Unit (SPI) is an independent unit established within an organization or company to conduct objective internal audits.

 After the plan is prepared, the company's Internal Audit Unit conducts supervision in accordance with the established audit methodology, through:

-- The process of collecting data and evidence: Data is collected through observation, document review, and relevant information systems to ensure the accuracy and validity of the information.
+- Process of data and evidence collection: Data is collected through observation, document review, and relevant information systems to ensure the accuracy and validity of the information.

 - Interviews with related parties: SPI conducts interviews with relevant units or individuals in order to obtain additional information that supports the audit process.